Highlights of Manaslu Circuit Trek

 The elevation of this point is high and can be a concern, but the view that the snowbound height offers will make the efforts worthwhile.
 Including a challengingly steep walk to an elevation of 5,167m, this trek demands top-tier physical fitness and is suitable for highly dedicated adventurers.

 Moreover, our carefully designed Manaslu trek itinerary prioritizes proper acclimatization to make it more conveniently achievable.

 While the nearly located Annapurna circuit is one of the most popular trek routes with trekkers pouring from all around the world, the Manaslu treks route provides you with a calmer and undisturbed trek.
 It is both culturally enlightening and scenically inspiring, despite its remoteness and physical demands.

 Difficulty Level of Manaslu Circuit Trek

 The Manaslu circuit trek is regarded as one of the challenging treks in Nepal.
 With the most elevated altitude being 5,106m at Larkya La Pass, the trekker should be open to the possibility of altitude sickness.

-The trekking route brings us through ups and downs and steep routes, and sometimes, hills that feel never-ending.
-This trek could be more difficult for first-timers.
+The route brings us through ups and downs and steep routes, and sometimes, hills that feel never-ending.
+Manaslu trek could be more difficult for first-timers.
 However, since no mountaineering or technical skills are required, people with average fitness levels and determination can achieve this trek.

 Moreover, experienced trekkers have carefully designed the itinerary, considering proper acclimatization.
 About 5 to 7 hours of walks are expected at lower altitudes and about 3 to 4 hours per day.
 Considering that, the trekkers are required to train for the trek about a month beforehand by walking, exercising, and staying fit.